Xerta: The Assut of Xerta

-The Assut of Xerta is an important monument of hydraulic engineering declared Cultural Asset of National Interest in the category of Historical Monuments by the Government of Catalonia in 2002.
+The Assut of Xerta is an important monument of hydraulic engineering declared a Cultural Asset of National Interest in the category of Historical Monuments by the Government of Catalonia in 2002.
 It is located three kilometers upstream from the town.
 It is a dam built diagonally from side to side along the Ebre River about 375 feet.
 Its function is to divert water to the irrigation canals of the Right and Left of the Ebre.

 Popular festivals

 Summer Festivities of St. James

 Summer festivals are dedicated to Saint James (July 25).
 Among the acts are the most traditional street bulls or paella at the riverside.
 A curiosity is the "White Night", a night on which people do not go to sleep.
 It starts with dancing in the outdoor courtyard of the school, culminating with a dance party accompanied by a brass band that runs through the village streets, arousing all xertolins after breakfast.
 It ends with chasing the bull in the streets which continues throughout the morning.